timothystotts/fpga-serial-mem-tester-3/README.md

 ## Description
 A small FPGA project of different implementations for testing a N25Q Serial Flash.
-Status is displayed in abbreviated text on a 16x2 character LCD, with color-mixing two RGB LEDs, and with displaying PASS and DONE status on two basic LEDs.
+Status is displayed in abbreviated text on a 16x2 character LCD, with color-mixing two or four RGB LEDs, and with displaying PASS and DONE status on two basic LEDs.

 The Xilinx MicroBlaze designs can now target either of two FPGA development boards produced by Digilent Inc; one being